What Is Bill Hader's Net Worth and Salary?

 In 2015, he acted as a leading man for the first time in the comedy "Trainwreck."
 He booked another romantic role in the movie "Maggie's Plan."

 In 2018, he created the series "Barry."
 Hader and the show have won a number of Emmys and other prominent industry awards.
-In 2018 Bill's "Barry" co-star Henry Winkler won a Primetime Emmy for Outstanding Supporting Actor in a Comedy Series.
+In 2018, Bill's "Barry" co-star Henry Winkler won a Primetime Emmy for Outstanding Supporting Actor in a Comedy Series.
 It was his first win after several decades of nominations.

 Voice Acting

-As a voice actor, Hader has worked on animated series such as Aqua Teen Force Hunger" "Xavier: Renegade Angel."
+As a voice actor, Hader has worked on animated series such as Aqua Teen Force Hunger" and "Xavier: Renegade Angel."
 He also voiced a character in the video game "Grand Theft Auto IV."
 In 2009, he lent his voice to the animated film "Cloudy with a Chance of Meatballs," which received strong reviews.
-That year, he also voiced a gazelle in "Ice Age: Dawn of the Dinosaurs."
+That year, Bill also voiced a gazelle in "Ice Age: Dawn of the Dinosaurs."
 From 2010 to 2013, he voiced the character of Professor Impossible in "The Venture Brothers."

 He also had relatively minor voice acting roles in films like "Star Trek Into Darkness" and "Scott Pilgrim vs. the World."
-In addition, he voiced Mr Peanut, the mascot of Planters Peanuts.
+In addition, he voiced Mr. Peanut, the mascot of Planters Peanuts.
 In 2015, he voiced the character of Fear in the animated film "Inside Out."
 In 2017, he voiced the character of Alpha 5 in the film adaptation of "Power Rangers."
-In 2019, Hader lent his voice to "The Angry Birds Movie 2," "Toy Story 4," and the web series "The Dark Crystal: Age of Resistance."
+In 2019, Hader lent his voice to "The Angry Birds Movie 2," "Toy Story 4," and the Netflix series "The Dark Crystal: Age of Resistance."

 Relationships

 In 2006, Bill Hader married Maggie Carey, a writer and director.
 Over the course of their relationship, the couple had three children.
 In 2017, they announced their separation, and the divorce was finalized in 2018.
+Bill later dated actresses Rachel Bilson and Ann Kendrick, and he began a relationship with comedian/actress Ali Wong in April 2023.

 Real Estate